Around 40 million people live with arthritis in the United States alone. Of those 40 million people, 1.5 million live with rheumatoid arthritis (RA).

 While this can help you manage your RA, it’s important that you live a lifestyle conducive to managing your symptoms.
 A healthy lifestyle includes diet, exercise, weight management, and stress reduction.

-Rheumatoid Arthritis Treatment At The Orthopedic Clinic
+Contact The Orthopedic Clinic

 At the Orthopedic Clinic, we want you to live your life in full motion.
 If you would like to learn more about rheumatoid arthritis or need help managing your RA symptoms, contact us today.